pgbarletta/locuaz/docs/source/scorers.rst

 Download `pie <https://clsbweb.oden.utexas.edu/dock_details.html>`_.
 If you can run the binary, good, if you can't, then you probably won't be able to run it, since compiling and running it in a modern PC is quite cumbersome.
-Then, normalize the directory to the scoring functions standard:
+Then, normalize the directory to the scorers standard:

 * rename the **pie** folder to **piepisa**
-* be sure to also have the **pisa** scoring function
+* be sure to also have the **pisa** scorer
 * Inside the **piepisa** folder, make symbolic links to the binaries and parameters so they have proper names::

     ln -s bin/pie_score pie